Jimmy Carter was the Rock ‘n’ Roll President

-Read moreHalf a Century nn, Paul Simon’s self-titled solo album reflects essential independence
+Read moreHalf a century in, Paul Simon’s self-titled solo album reflects essential independence

 Read moreThe taller half of the iconic NYC folk-rock duo Simon & Garfunkel at 80